 In addition to Resolution of social issues through business activities(Creating Shared Value:CSV), we are also committed to carrying out socially beneficial activities in a steady, responsible manner, both within and outside of our business functions.
 These activities include initiatives the Group and its employees lead as well as support given to nonprofit and nongovernmental organizations.

-We support the resolution of the social problems experienced mainly by working parents and their children with, for example, childcare for sick and disabled children and for the children of lone parents by donating a portion of the profits from the online photo sales service "Kids' Album SODACHIE" to the NPO Florence.
+Through donating a portion of the profits from the online photo sales service "Kids' Album SODACHIE" to the NPO Florence, we support parents of children who require care to be able to return to work.
 Through this activity, and in cooperation with Florence, we aim to realize a society in which a whole community helps to raise children, as opposed to the present society in which they are raised only by their parents.

 Ricoh Science Caravan was launched to provide opportunities for children in Japan to develop a love for science.
 The caravan travels to educational facilities, mainly science halls and schools throughout Japan, engaging children in science experiments.
 The Caravan offers experience-based interactive programs developed and operated with Ricoh’s human and technological resources.
 We select appropriate topics, such as the basic principles of copiers using static electricity and the structure of digital cameras.